How to password-protect a ZIP file on Mac

 The disadvantage of the Mac's native tools is that opening them equals unpacking them.
 Once you open the archive, a folder containing the unzipped files is created on your Mac.
 You won't be able to preview or edit the files inside the ZIP.

 If you want to manage the files inside the archive, extract individual files without unzipping them, etc., you'll need third-party apps.
-We recommend BetterZip to open encrypted ZIPs.
+I recommend BetterZip to open encrypted ZIPs.
 Here's how it works:

 1. Open BetterZip on your Mac.